 Major Indications of Chronic Disease and Weight Loss in Dogs

 Weight issues are common problems in canine health.
 The importance of weight control remains a top priority for veterinarians.
 The multiple health problems that dogs can develop are one of the most common reasons for veterinary visits.
-The most likely causes of these problems are muscle and bone problems, joint pain and arthritis, incontinence and bladder problems, which may result in chronic bladder infections, etc.
+The most likely causes of these problems are muscle and bone problems, joint pain and arthritis which might require joint supplements, incontinence and bladder problems, which may result in chronic bladder infections, etc.

 Weight loss and chronic disease are major health concerns, according to the American Pet Product Association.
 Many dogs suffer from these diseases and symptoms due to people’s bad choices in food, training and care.
 Of course, many other contributing factors can lead to dog health issues.